Let’s crack the surface on this question

 If you see cracking or curling, it's possible that your concrete dried faster than it should have during pouring.
 It's usually the case when you see small surface cracks.

-If you notice uneven cracks that are larger than 1 inch, it's often a sign of a bigger problem requiring you to replace or repair your sidewalk or driveway.
+If you notice uneven cracks that are larger than 1/4 inch, it's often a sign of a bigger problem requiring you to invest in the cost to repair your sidewalk or driveway—or even replace it.
 A good test is if you can fit a quarter in the crack.

 Any crack that is 1/8 of an inch or less is typically considered a harmless hairline crack.
 Tell your contractor if you think something went wrong during pouring.